mattihirvonen/esp32charge/README.md

 - Oscilloscope web page and code have new ADC gain selection "ATTEN"
 - Change oscilloscope's horizontal speed selection units as ordinary scope(s) use time/div
 - Original code missing ADC initialization / configuration at all (initialization added to oscilloscope code)
+- Commenting WiFi configuration options more reader covinient and add optional feature to clear WiFi configuration files from flash file system at boot time (when user make wrong configuration and do net get WiFi connection to target device)
 - A lot of other things (compare for example repository's current state to commit ".gitignore" very begin of commit history).
 IntelliJ IDEA or PyCharm community versions have good visual git tools to compare commits.
 Also some Visual Studio Code plugins offer same features.

 ToDo: